rpdav/nixos/README.md

 * Disko: declarative disk partitioning
 * Lanzaboote: secure boot
 * Stylix: system-wide theming
+* Hyprland: like building a desktop environment with legos

 ## Secrets
 See readme in nix-secrets directory.

 ## Selfhosted Services
 The `services` directory contains (mostly) container-based selfhosted services.
 Most of these are running on my nas but a few run on vps such as a mail server.
+Bootstrapping a container-based service takes a bit more work to bootstrap.
+I've found a few tools (and wrote a couple simple modules) that help speed that process up.
+More details in the `services` directory.

 ## Impermanence

 [Impermanence](https://github.com/nix-community/impermanence) is a community module that is designed with the intention of deleting all of `/` during boot with the exception of `/boot`, `/nix`, and `/persist` (and optionally `/home`).
 [GrahamC's blog](https://grahamc.com/blog/erase-your-darlings/) goes into detail about why you would want to do this.

-Not everything can be fully declared in the NixOS config, so some critical files in `/etc` and `/var` are symlinked to files in `/persist` using the impermanence module.
+Not everything can be fully declared in the NixOS config, so some critical files in `/etc` and `/var` are symlinked or bind-mounted to files in `/persist` using the impermanence module.
 There is both a NixOS module and a home-manager module for dotfiles in `/home`.

 ### Methods of wiping `/`